Road and railway careers

 Civil engineers are in demand for the planning, design and construction of numerous facilities.
 These operations are not restricted to vehicles, as pedestrian and cycle highways are also crucial aspects of transport infrastructure.

-Explore the various National Highways jobs, for example the graduate and apprenticeship schemes, which are available annually.
+Explore the various National Highways jobs - for example the graduate and apprenticeship schemes, which are available annually.
 Their three-year graduate programmes are available in a variety of functions, from finance and operations to communications and engineering.
 Applications usually open in the autumn.
-You can expect to experience different parts of the agency, with the possibility of promotion after the final year.
+You will experience different parts of the agency, with the possibility of promotion after the final year.

-In terms of postgraduate study, the University of Nottingham's practical one-year full-time MSc Transportation Infrastructure Engineering takes one year to complete.
-The course blends academic study with the development of professional and practical engineering skills through project work, so graduates are fully prepared for working in the realm of transport infrastructure.
+In terms of postgraduate study, the University of Southampton's practical MSc Transportation Infrastructure Engineering takes one year to complete if studied full time.
+The course blends academic study with the development of professional and practical engineering skills through project work, so graduates are fully prepared for working in transport infrastructure.
 You'll need a 2:1 or equivalent for entry.
-In 2022/23 the tuition fee for UK students is £11,050.
+In 2024/25 the tuition fee for UK students is £9,250.

 Transport management and planning